manishghop/Movie-Recommendation-System/README.md

 ## DATA PRE-PROCESSING

 In this step we look for any discrepancies in the dataset.
+After proper analysis, many missing values were found in different columns.
+The first attempted solution was to fill these values with the data interpolation techniques and the data was just enough to perform accurate filling of values.
+The genres were seperated with a special characters so we had to deal with that.
+A lot of the rows were empty as a result we had to either remove those columns(if they were insignificant) or had to perform certain .
 We performed standard scaling to ensure that we normalize the data-set.
 There were no missing values as the yahoo api does it's job exceptionally well.

 ## FEATURE-ENGINEERING

-As our problem was focussed on stock market direction prediction.
-We only chose the direction of stock market(Profit(-1) or Loss(1)) for two consecutive days.
-Rest all other features were found to be useless.
+We extracted several features from the dataset.
+We extracted the year of the movie realeased from the title of the movie.
+We extracted the relationship of the movie having prequel or sequel from its title.
+After we finished with the feature extractions, we removed redudant features using pearson correlation.

 ## MODEL SELECTION

-Our problem was a binary classification, so we used Logistic Regression & Naive Bayes Model.
+Our problem was a recommendation problem, so we used Collaborative Filtering and Context-Based Filtering.

+Write something about Collaborative filtering and context based filtering here:

 ## MODEL EVALUATION & COMPARISION

 Out of these two, Naive Bayes Model preformed better.

+Results:

 ## MODEL DEPLOYMENT

-We used Flask framework to deploy our model as a web application.
-At the web application's front-end we added a textbox where, it asks the user the current day stock market value of the company choosen by the user and in the back-end it predicts the next day's stock market direction(Profit(1) or Loss(-1)).
+AS this was a school project and there was no requirement to push the model on a web application, I decided to leave it as a notebook file.

 <!--
 ## This below block is for school's requirememt.